Advanced Recovery

 Safety and Contraindications

-The published safety profile for EB02 is clean.
+The published safety findings for EB02 in the studied populations have been favorable.
 The 2005 clinical study reported no side effects or complications across 210 treatments.
 But responsible application requires knowing who should not receive the treatment.

 According to the peer-reviewed literature on ozone therapy safety, contraindications include severe G6PD deficiency, uncontrolled hyperthyroidism, significant thrombocytopenia, severe cardiovascular instability, and pregnancy.
 Direct inhalation of ozone is always contraindicated — but that's not how EB02 works.
 The ozone contacts blood in a closed extracorporeal system, not your lungs.

 As with any advanced therapy, EB02 should be administered by trained professionals in a clinical-grade environment.
 At our Germantown facility, every EB02 session is overseen within a physician-directed protocol.
-That's not a disclaimer — it's the difference between a safe protocol and an unnecessary risk.
+That level of oversight is part of what makes the experience appropriate, personalized, and responsible.

 See If EB02 Belongs in Your Protocol